near/near-wallet/packages/frontend/docs/Login.md

 <br/>

 ## Retrieving the logged in user
-Once a user is logged in, you can the account ID of the authorized wallet using the `getAccountId` method as shown below.
+Once a user is logged in, you can retrieve the account ID of the authorized wallet using the `getAccountId` method as shown below.

 ```typescript